 - When is jaw bone augmentation necessary?

 - Methods applied and materials used for jaw bone augmentation

 - Alloplastic grafting

 - Acquire the service cheaper at our clinic

 - How to get a quote from our clinics

 Recovery time after jaw bone augmentation is three to nine months.
-This is the time required for the bone graft material to solidify, and to unite with the existing bone.
+This is the time the bone graft material needs to solidify and to unite with the existing bone.
 The duration may depend on:

 - the types of materials used